tc39/proposal-smart-pipelines/readme.md

 </table>

-Pipeline operators are also conceptually similar to [WHATWG-stream piping][] and [Node-stream piping][].
+Pipe operators are also conceptually similar to [WHATWG-stream piping][] and [Node-stream piping][].

 ## Topic references in other programming languages